 All three stands employ a third leg/carry handle.
 The Jawhorse handle does not allow your knuckles to slide under for a full grip, while the Sheetmaster’s does.
 However, the Sheetmaster’s handle has sharp edges right over the tool’s center of gravity making it uncomfortable.

 Now that I’ve checked out the Sheetmaster I don’t see it replacing two saw horses for cutting plywood.
 It is well suited for making end cuts, but two saw horses are good for end cuts as well as ripping length wise.
 Because of this, I prefer he lighter, smaller, Jawhorse.
+They’ve discontinued the Ridgid but the Triton looks very similar.

 For more information, and to see the tools in action, check out this video: